RSE-Sheffield/pando-python/episodes/optimisation-data-structures-algorithms.md

 This has two implications:

-* If you are creating large static lists, they will use upto 12.5% excess memory.
+* If you are creating large static lists, they will use up to 12.5% excess memory.
 * If you are growing a list with `append()`, there will be large amounts of redundant allocations and copies as the list grows.

 ### List Comprehension